A spinorial energy functional: critical points and gradient flow: Introduction

 \begin{thm*} {\bf B (Short-time existence and uniqueness).} {\em For all $\Phi\in\mc N$, there exists $\epsilon>0$ and a smooth family $\Phi_t\in\mc N$ for $t\in[0,\epsilon]$ such that~\eqref{floweqintro} holds.
 Furthermore, if $\Phi_t$ and $\Phi'_t$ are solutions to~\eqref{floweqintro}, then $\Phi_t=\Phi'_t$ whenever defined.
 Hence $\Phi_t$ is uniquely defined on a maximal time-interval $[0,T)$ for some $0<T\leq\infty$. } \end{thm*}

 The group of spin-diffeomorphisms $\widehat\diff_s(M)$ acts on pairs $(g,\phi)$ in a natural way and contains in particular the universal covering group $\widetilde\diff_0(M)$ of the group of diffeomorphisms isotopic to the identity.
-Since the operator $Q$ is equivariant with respect to this action, its linearisation has an infinite-dimensional kernel and is therefore not elliptic.
-Hence the standard theory of (strongly) parabolic evolution equations does not apply directly.
-However, $Q$ is still weakly parabolic so that by using a variant of DeTurck's trick~\cite{dt83} as in~\cite{ww10}, we can prove Theorem~B for the perturbed flow equation with \ben \widetilde Q_{\Phi_0}:\mc N\to T\mc N,\quad\Phi\mapsto Q(\Phi)+\lambda_{\Phi}^*(X_{\Phi_0}(\Phi)) \ee instead of $Q$.
+Since the operator $Q$ is equivariant with respect to this action, its linearisation has an infinite-dimensional kernel.
+The principal symbol of the linearisation is positive semi-definite.
+A key observation is that the kernel of the principal symbol is solely due to this diffeomorphism invariance.
+Though the standard theory of (strongly) parabolic evolution equations does not apply directly anymore, $Q$ is still weakly parabolic.
+Using a variant of DeTurck's trick~\cite{dt83} as in~\cite{ww10}, we can prove Theorem~B for the perturbed flow equation with \ben \widetilde Q_{\Phi_0}:\mc N\to T\mc N,\quad\Phi\mapsto Q(\Phi)+\lambda_{\Phi}^*(X_{\Phi_0}(\Phi)) \ee instead of $Q$.
 Here, $X_{\Phi_0}$ is a certain vector field which depends on the $1$-jet of the initial condition $\Phi_0$.
 Further, $\lambda^*_{\Phi}(X)= (2 \delta_g^* X^\flat, \nabla^g_X\phi-\tfrac{1}{4} dX^\flat \cdot \phi)$ where $\Phi=(g,\phi)$ and $\delta_g^*$ is the adjoint of the divergence operator associated with $g$.
 The second component of $\lambda^*_\Phi$ is the spinorial Lie derivative as defined in~\cite{bg91} and~\cite{ko72}.
 Roughly speaking the degeneracy of $Q$ is eliminated by breaking the $\diff_0(M)$-equivariance with an additional Lie derivative term.
 One can then revert solutions for the perturbed flow back into solutions of~\eqref{floweqintro}.

 The perturbed operator $\tilde Q_{\Phi_0}$ also appears in connection with the premoduli space of critical points.
 The set of critical points of $\mc E$, $\mr{Crit(\mc E)}$, fibres over the subset of Ricci-flat metrics with a parallel spinor, the fibres being the finite-dimensional vector spaces of parallel spinors.
 In general, the dimension of these spaces need not to be locally constant.
 This, however, will be the case if $M$ is simply-connected and $g$ irreducible as a consequence of Wang's stability~\cite{wa91} and Goto's unobstructedness~\cite{go04} theorem.
 Recall that a function is said to be Morse-Bott if its critical set is smooth and if it is non-degenerate transverse to the critical set.
 We get